Token Swapping on Trees: Weighted Coloured Token Swapping is NP-complete

-We place tokens on $T$ as follows.
-We place a darkgray token on each $V$-vertex.
-We set the weight of the darkgray tokens to be $n^5$.
+We place tokens on $T$ in the initial and final configurations (which are identical) as follows.
+For each vertex $w$ of $G$, we place a token of color $w$ and weight $n^5$ on the corresponding $V$-vertex.
+In the schematic representation (see Figure~\ref{fig:hard}(c)) the tokens of $V$-vertices are shown in gray, but note that they are in fact a collection of $n$ different colours.
+We place an orange token of weight 1 on each helper vertex.
 On the root of $T$ we place a blue token with weight 1.
-We assign each of the two $E$-vertices $(x,y)$ the colour $xy$, and set the weight to $1$.
-In the schematic representation (see Figure~\ref{fig:hard}(c)) the tokens of $E$-vertices are shown in green, but note that they are in fact a collection of $|E|$ different colours.
+On each of the eight $E$-vertices $(x,y)$ we place a token of colour $xy$ and weight 1.
+In the schematic representation (see Figure~\ref{fig:hard}(c)) the tokens of $E$-vertices are shown in green, but note that they are in fact a collection of $m$ different colours, with eight tokens of each color.
 We will refer to these colours as \emph{edge-colours}.